dyvenia/js_frontends_comparison/README.md

 # REACT-VUE-SVELTE comparison

 This project aims to compare 3 javascript frameworks in which a simple Todo App was coded.
+Below you can find graph which is representing authentication & authorization flow.

 ```mermaid
 sequenceDiagram